SpencePro/CS50-Web-Programming-Social-Media/ReadMe.md

 ### Functionality

+The project has the following functionality:

-As described above, users can can create an account, sign in and out, follow other users and view their posts, create posts, edit their own posts, as well as like and unlike posts.
-The web app uses AJAX to asynchronously update the DOM with data from the database when liking/unliking posts, editing posts, and following/unfollowing users.
+- users can can create an account + sign in and out
+- users can create posts, edit their own posts, as well as like and unlike posts
+- users can follow other users and view their posts
+- The web app uses AJAX to asynchronously update the DOM with data from the database when liking/unliking posts, editing posts, and following/unfollowing users.
 This allows for a smoother user experience.